similarly/hexlet-calendar-bot/README.md

 #### TODO:
 - add ability to answer different users - done
-- add SQL
+- add SQL - done
+- add calendar subscription from it's url - in the process
+- add versioning
 - make project build startup inside of a docker containers (postgre and bot app)
-- add calendar subscription from it's url
+- draw a banner for this README!
 - produce text messages with neural network (not related to main direction of using Google Calendar API
 - add instruction on how to get credentials and API keys from google and tg to README
 - update secrets or erase them from commit history